Ep. 179 The Mysterious Interplay of Fear, Anger, and Self-Reliance

 The Wrong Response

 You see the dynamics of this interplay early in a person’s life.
-For example, a child who cannot get what he wants may become afraid that his desired outcome is not going to happen, so he resorts to a tantrum.
+For example, a child who cannot get what he wants may become afraid that his desired outcome will not happen, so he resorts to a tantrum.

 (Every angry outburst is not because of fear, though many are.
-There are several reasons for anger, and a fearful heart is only one of them.)
+There are several reasons for anger, and a fearful heart is only one.)

 The discerning parent understands this possibility and begins to help the child learn better responses when things aren’t going his way.
-If the parent does not discern and help the child, he will create a habit of angrily responding when he can’t get what he wants.
-At that point, there will be the introduction of another habit into his life; it’s self-reliance.
+If the parent does not discern and help the child, he will angrily respond when he can’t get what he wants.
+Then, they will introduce another habit into his life: self-reliance.
 Self-sufficiency is a human-centered reaction to get what he wants.

 In addition to being born in Adam, there are other ways that a person’s fear causes sinful habituations that tempt the person to anger and self-reliance.
-For example, a person who experiences abuse from an authority figure like a dad, mentor, or employer.
+For example, a person who experiences abuse from an authority figure like a dad, mentor, or employer may resort to their strength to overcome the harshness of another.
 This kind of person can feel as though they have no help or recourse but to respond in anger as a way to keep the person from hurting them again and again.
-While the anger may be right in those situations, it’s likely that they become characterized as an angry person, long after the abuse is over.
-It becomes their habit whenever they feel criticized, put down, hurt, unheard, not understood, or dismissed.
+While the anger may be right in those situations, they likely become characterized as an angry person long after the abuse is over.
+It becomes their habit whenever they feel criticized, put down, hurt, unheard, misunderstood, or dismissed.
 This reaction is the “carryover effect” of old habits.

 The “theme” that I’m talking about is the interplay between fear, anger, and self-reliance.
-Self-sufficient anger is a manipulative tactic to mask fear, as the frustrated person “fights back” to get what they want or push others away from them—if they fear the person is going to hurt them.
-There are times when righteous anger is the right response because it keeps you from being hurt again.
+Self-sufficient anger is a manipulative tactic to mask fear, as the frustrated person “fights back” to get what they want or push others away from them—if they fear the person will hurt them.
+There are times when righteous anger is the proper response because it keeps you from being hurt again.
 But because of our fallenness, we quickly pick up the wrong habits that enslave us.
 In short, we become angry people.

 The “human response to fear” is self-reliance, as opposed to God-reliance.
 And the way it becomes a habit is when a child—who is not mature enough to understand these deeper truths—does the only thing an “Adam person” could do: it’s survival of the fittest.
 (An immature believer would resort to similar tactics.)